What’s Happening to the Auto Shows?

-With the onset of electric vehicles, autonomous driving and ridesharing platforms, it’s no secret that the automotive industry is changing.
+With the onset of electric vehicles like this electric bicycle, autonomous driving and ridesharing platforms, it’s no secret that the automotive industry is changing.
 And one of the best places to find evidence for that change is in the annual auto show circuit.

 In 2016, the LA Auto Show Press & Trade Days and the Connected Car Expo merged to form AutoMobility LA – a precursor to the public LA Auto Show that showcases the future of mobility and automotive tech.
 Not one to be outdone, the North American International Auto Show (NAIAS) in Detroit followed suit in 2017 by starting AutoMobili-D, where automakers, tech startups, and others will announce their major initiatives and innovations that will propel the entire industry forward.